More

 strategic noise map

-Traffic is on two lanes in the direction of Gdansk and one lane in the direction of Łódź.
+Traffic will take place in two lanes in the direction of Łódź and one lane in the direction of Gdańsk.

-The Stanisławie junction is closed in the direction of Łódź.
+Pelplin junction closed in the direction of Łódź.